You can use the Patch Editor in Spark AR Studio to add interactivity, logic and animation to your effects, without needing to know how to write code.

 It can be fun to experiment with the Curve option — to change how the animation moves.
 At the moment it's set to Linear.
 If you change it to say, Exponential Out, the movement will change.

-When you've finished editing the patches, your graph should look like this:
+When you've finished editing the patches, your graph will look like this:

 Make an effect respond to taps on a device screen.